wrandtkeflvc/fl_islandora_forms/templates/README.txt

 template_fsu_circa2014_FullMODS_Flambeau.xml
 Installed on FSU's site.
 There is a duplicate Full MODS form named "Full MODS_Flambeau".
 That form is associated with the PDF content model, and this template is installed on that association.

+template_fsu_circa2015_FullMODS_secolo.xml
+Installed on FSU's site.
+There is a duplicate Full MODS form named "Full MODS_secolo".
+That form is associated with the PDF content model, and this template is installed on that association.

 template_fsu_circa2016_FullMODS_GirlsOwnAnnual.xml
 Installed on FSU's site.
 There is a duplicate Full MODS form named "Full MODS_GirlsOwnAnnual".
 That form is associated with the PDF content model, and this template is installed on that association.